bheimbu/evolutionary_ecology/docs/source/second_week.rst

         .. tab:: Exercises

-           1. Open GenBank and select the 'Nucleotide' database in your web browser of choice.
+           1. Open NCBI GenBank and select the 'Nucleotide' database in your web browser of choice.
            2. Bookmark the page.

   .. tab:: Tutorial 3